 Goat Yoga is a must-do experience at Harrison Farm!
 Yes, you can practice yoga…with goats.
 Adorable, friendly, mischievous goats + yoga.
 What’s not to love?!

-Harrison Farm also hosts farm stands and other events on select days through the year where you can shop farm goods AND meet some of the goats -no yoga gear required for those visits!
+Harrison Farm also hosts farm stands and other events on select days through the year where you can shop farm goods AND meet some of the goats and other animals -no yoga gear required for those visits!

 Sundays from 1-4 pm